Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-additivescenes-and-networkscenemanager-refactoring.md

         case SceneEventData.SceneEventTypes.Load:
             {
                 // Server and Client will provide the associated AsyncOperation in the event you need to track this
-                // Note: LoadComplete notifies you of this condition as well sceneEvent.AsyncOperation.completed += AsyncOperation_LoadCompleted;
                 // AsyncOperation.progress can be used to determine scene loading progress break;
             }
         // Handle Server to Client UnLoad Notifications case SceneEventData.SceneEventTypes.Unload:
             {
-                // Server and Client will provide the associated AsyncOperation in the event you need to track this
-                // Note: UnloadComplete notifies you of this condition as well sceneEvent.AsyncOperation.completed += AsyncOperation_UnLoadCompleted;
-                // AsyncOperation.progress can be used to determine scene loading progress break;
+                break;
             }
         // Handle Client to Server Load Complete Notification(s)